jbanday808/jbanday808/README.md

 ---

-## About Me
+# About Me

-I'm a cybersecurity professional with **8+ years** supporting Department of Defense and federal cybersecurity operations.
+I'm a cybersecurity professional with **8+ years** of experience supporting Department of Defense and federal cybersecurity operations.

 My experience includes: